TejasBob/qt_image_manipulation/README.md

 7. Interact with UI through sliders and observe output.
 8. First slider is for adjusting scale of the image.
 The range of scale is 0x-2x.
 0x = (1,1).
 I used [2] reference for this.
 9. Second slider is for contrast enhancement.
 The range is from -255 to +255.
 I used [3] reference for this.
+10. I'm also logging important info to terminal.

 Add-ons:
 1. This project implements caching mechanism for caching previously resized version of current image.
 This helps in saving time in `update` method.